FAQ & Newcomers Guide

 Can I bring my children?

-It’s up to you!
+It’s up to you.
 Generally, most standard-length classical concerts are not recommended for small children as these concerts require an attention span more suitable for older ages.
 If you chose to bring your child, we ask that you please be considerate of others enjoying the concert and exit the auditorium if your child is unable to remain silent.

-What if I special seating needs?
+What if I have special seating needs?

 Patrons who use walkers, canes, or crutches may want to consider purchasing seats near or on an aisle for better accessibility.